-One of the aims of the O-Plan2 project is to investigate the issues involved in linking an intelligent planner with a remote execution agent.
-In order to investigate these issues a version of the O-Plan2 architecture has been configured to act as an execution agent.
-To configure O-Plan2 as an execution agent required a new set of knowledge sources to be defined which allow the system to follow a plan rather then generate one.
+One of the aims of the O-Plan project is to investigate the issues involved in linking an intelligent planner with a remote execution agent.
+In order to investigate these issues a version of the O-Plan architecture has been configured to act as an execution agent.
+To configure O-Plan as an execution agent required a new set of knowledge sources to be defined which allowed the system to follow a plan rather then generate one.

-The present O-Plan2 execution monitor accepts a "plan fragment" from the planner (this is created through the use of a knowledge source KS_EXECUTE in the planner) together with a set of monitoring instructions specifying how the actions of the plan should be monitored.
+The O-Plan execution agent accepts a "plan fragment" from the planner (this is created through the use of a knowledge source KS_EXECUTE in the planner) together with a set of monitoring instructions specifying how the actions of the plan should be monitored.
 The plan fragment consists of: